JulianLang/faketastic/docs/attached-fns/attached-fns.md

 # Attached Functions

-Attached functions are hosted on [builder functions](../builders/builders.md).
-They can be consideres as the "adjectives" of a model's property as they affect the builder function's result-values and their shape.
-They store progam-logic that can be applied on any property.
+Attached functions are hosted on [builder functions](../builder-fns/builder-fns.md).
+They can be considered as the "adjectives" of a model's property, as they affect the values.

 In general we can distinguish three attached function types.